Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: AMP with Built-in Parameter estimation

+In the $(t+1)$-th AMP iteration, the posteriors of the signal $\vx$ and the distribution parameters $\boldsymbol\lambda,\boldsymbol\theta$ can be obtained via belief propagation, aka sum-product message passing:

 Detailed derivations of the messages in \eqref{eq:sm_post_dist} can be found in our earlier work \cite{Huang:1bitCS:2020}.
-Note that the messages are derived for the real case in \cite{Huang:1bitCS:2020}, the extension to the complex case for channel estimation should be pretty straightforward.
+Note that the messages are derived for the real case in \cite{Huang:1bitCS:2020}, but the extension to the complex case for channel estimation should be straightforward.
 The distribution parameters $\boldsymbol\lambda,\boldsymbol\theta$ can be estimated by maximizing the posteriors in \eqref{eq:pm_lambda} and \eqref{eq:pm_theta}.

-We use the computationally efficient approach in \cite{Huang:1bitCS:2020} to find the maximizing distribution parameters.
-It combines EM with the second-order method, and is several orders of magnitude faster than vanilla gradient descent.
-The AMP with built-in parameter estimation approach is summarized by Algorithm \ref{alg:amp_pe}.

-When the measurement matrix $\mA$ is a zero-mean random Gaussian matrix, the convergence behavior of AMP in the large system limit can be characterized and guaranteed by state evolution \cite{Rangan:GAMP:2011}.
+We employ the computationally efficient approach in \cite{Huang:1bitCS:2020} to find the maximizing distribution parameters.
+It combines EM with the second-order method, and is much faster than vanilla gradient descent.
+When the measurement matrix $\mA$ is a zero-mean random Gaussian matrix, the convergence behavior of AMP in the large system limit as $N\rightarrow\infty$ can be characterized and guaranteed by state evolution \cite{Rangan:GAMP:2011}.
 It is still an open problem to establish convergence conditions of AMP for arbitrary matrices.
-Damping and mean-removal operations are often incorporated to help achieving convergence of the AMP algorithm \cite{Rangan:DampingCvg:2014,Vila:DampingMR:2015}.
+Damping and mean-removal operations are often incorporated to help achieving convergence for the AMP algorithm \cite{Rangan:DampingCvg:2014,Vila:DampingMR:2015}.